lanefu/armbianDocsAndProcess/ArmbianTaskTracking.md

 #### Claimed ####

-Tasks which have an owner can be filed under the _Claimed Task_ milestone
+Tasks which have an owner can be filed under the `claimed tasks` milestone

 #### Unclaimed ####

-Tasks which need an owner should be assigned to the _Unclaimed Task_ milestone.
+Tasks which need an owner should be assigned to the `unclaimed tasks` milestone.

+## Forum Tasks ##

+Sometimes support discussions can become tasks.
+A forum admin can assist in moving the thread to Tasks forum group.
+A cooresponding issue will need to be created.

+## Future Process Improvements ##

+Enhancements desired for this process \(This should be a task!\)

+### Issue Hook ###

+Ideally we can have a forum thread created upon issue creation.
+This will same some time.